ideascube/ci-conf/docs/buildbot.md

 ## Deploying a worker machine

-We currently have only one worker machine:
+We currently have two worker machines:

 * an `amd64` machine (which also runs the master)
+* an `armhf` machine

 ### Pre-requisites